There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 Adding positive reviews from clients in those neighborhoods provides the needed social proof that increases relevancy and credibility.

-You can feature your own service-area map on your homepage.
-You can post a picture of your service area map on your GMB profile, and you can list cities inside your service area in your GMB description.
+You can post a picture of your service area map on your GBP profile and list cities inside your service area in your GBP description.

 5. Do you really need a website for local SEO success?